 Rules for federal lands are much more difficult to find.
 In most cases, it would be wise to contact local offices for specific information.

 There are two National Forests in Minnesota that undoubtedly receive a lot of foraging traffic: Chippewa NF and Superior NF.
 The respective websites give little clues.
 I happen to know that berry picking is a popular activity along the North Shore and the Superior Hiking Trail, which often involves national forest land.
 I called the Chippewa NF office in Cass Lake, and the person I talked to said there are no restrictions on foraging activities.
-She said there is a permit required for forest products (firewood, birch bark), which I knew, but that we are free to partake in the forest’s natural food.
+She said there is a permit required for forest products (firewood, birch bark) but that we are free to partake in the forest’s natural food.

 The rules for National Wildlife Refuges are best obtained by contacting offices at each respective refuge.
 On the website for Minnesota Valley NWR, included among the activities allowed is: “Berry, mushroom, and nut picking (not more than one gallon per family, for personal consumption).”
 This is an inarguable allowance.
 However, the rules listed on the website for Rice Lake NWR are considerably fewer and less specific.
 The only possibly applicable rule states: “Swimming, horseback riding, traveling by off-road vehicles or snowmobiles, or the collecting of any plants, animals and artifacts are also prohibited.”